|

 least one Barolo with a reasonable price tag and the Castiglione bottling

-should be on your list of "under $50 Barolo worth buying," and we
+should be on your list of "entry-level Barolo" worth buying and at

 The Lazzarito vineyard is across the valley and east and south of the winery